nikextens/Data_Scientist_Blog_Post/README.md

 - datetime

 ## Motivation for project
+When looking at different dataset for that project, the AirBnB dataset caught my attention since I personally often use it when being on vacation - and I even used AirBnB when spending time in Seattle.

+The following three business questions motivated me to proceed with my analysis:

+1. Which features are associated with higher prices?
+2. Is it possible to predict the prices based on the given features?
+3. How did the availability by property type develop over time?

+The goal of my analysis is to eventually provide insights for both hosts and travelers active on AirBnB.

 ## Dataset
 The analysis uses the open dataset [Seattle AirBnB 2016](https://www.kaggle.com/datasets/airbnb/seattle) provided by Keggle.
 It includes the following three files.